BEGINNER level Flamenco dance classes with Anna and Tito Rubio! Six week program Tuesday evenings 6:30-8:00 beginning April 12th

 CLASSES HAPPENING NOW!

-FLAMENCO DANCE CLASSES WITH ANNA RUBIO and AMY SCHOFIELD
+FLAMENCO DANCE CLASSES WITH ANNA RUBIO and AMY SCHOFIELDwith LIVE PROFESSIONAL ACCOMPANIMENT

 Classes held on the first floor of the CEC 3500 Lancaster Ave, West Phila.